tolitius/stater/README.md

 ### Match Quotes

-As of right now Neo is undergoing his initial training hence it will return only the total order quantity that were matched accross all orders in the book.
+As of right now Neo is undergoing his initial training, and it will only return the total order _quantity that was matched_ accross all the orders in the book.

+All match request do hit Neo's ultra low speed matching engine.

 via REPL: